 Market Price Action Post Rights Issue

-The price action post rights issue depends on various factors that include the reason for the issue of rights share by the company, the future prospects for the growth of the company, the industry outlook, the general market trend etc. among many other things.
-It, therefore, does not mean that, as the rights issue is given at discount, it may be always beneficial to the existing shareholder.
+The price action post rights issue depends on various factors that include the reason for the issue of rights share by the company, the future prospects for the company’s growth, the industry outlook, the general market trend, etc., among many other things.
+It, therefore, does not mean that, as the rights issue is given a discount, it may always be beneficial to the existing shareholder.

 Accounting Treatment for Rights Issue

 The accounting treatment for rights issue is similar to the case when ordinary shares are issued at the premium since rights issue is usually above the face value but lower than the market price.
-Accounting entry shall be passed as follows
+Accounting entries shall be passed as follows.

 To Share Capital A/c